 Kings Regiment sources at the Maritime Archives and Library

-The following sources are available without appointment at the Maritime Archives and Library in the Merseyside Maritime Museum during archives opening hours, Tuesday - Thursday 10.30am - 4.30pm.
-0151 478 4418.
+The following sources are available without appointment at the Maritime Archives and Library in the Merseyside Maritime Museum during regular opening hours on Mondays and Tuesdays, 10.30am-12.30pm and 1.30-4.30pm.
 Admission is free.
 Remember that most published books will also be available via the inter-library loan service from your local public library.

 1. General books